CollidingFate/CFRandomTeleport/README.md

 Licence
 -------

 This project is licensed under a MIT/X11 licence.
-Please see LICENCE.txt for more information.
+Please see the [licence](LICENCE.txt) for more information.